If you are exclusively an acoustic pianist, do read this. It may just whet your appetite…

 Physical modelling uses far less memory, and is more precise.
 However, it does require more computer processing power, and it is unbelievably difficult to get right.

 Pianoteq is an advanced modelling engine, which is now in its 6th iteration, and is the market leader.
-Modartt have modelled a wide range of acoustic pianos including the Steinway Models B and D. Steinway, themselves, have formally recognised the sound quality and playability of these virtual instruments.
+Modartt has modelled a wide range of acoustic pianos including the Steinway Models B and D. Steinway, themselves, have formally recognised the sound quality and playability of these virtual instruments.

 The Steingraeber E-272